FoRTE-Research/afl/readme.md

  * **Note:** QEMU mode is recommended, otherwise dumps may be explosively large in size (depending on fuzzing speed).

 ## testtrace
-testtrace is another afl-fuzz modification for logging each fuzzed input's tracing time.
-Given an input dump and corresponding sizes file produced by afl-fuzz-saveinputs, `testtrace` recreates each input and logs its execution (function `run_target()`) time.
+`testtrace` is an `afl-fuzz` modification for logging each fuzzed input's tracing time.
+Given an input dump and corresponding sizes file (produced by `afl-fuzz-saveinputs`), `testtrace` recreates each input and logs its execution (function `run_target()` in `afl-fuzz`) time.
+Usage is as follows:

-Syntax:`
 ```
 testrace -i [/path/to/input/data/dump] -s [/path/to/input/sizes/dump] -o [/path/to/outdir] -f [/path/to/outfile] -c [max execs | skip for full dump] -t [exec timeout | skip for default (100ms)] -- [/path/to/target] [target_args]
 ```
  * **Note:** only non-position-independent target binaries are supported.
 Be sure to compile all target binaries with the `-no-pie` compiler flag (unnecessary for Clang).

 ## afl-cc forkserver-only extension
-We extend afl-cc's assembly-time instrumentation with a forkserver-only instrumentation mode for use in fuzzing performance experiments.

-To invoke this mode, simply append `-Wa,-F` to your afl-cc compiler flags and compile as usual.
+We extend the `afl-cc` assembly-time instrumentation with a forkserver-only instrumentation mode for use in benchmarking experiments.
+To invoke this mode, simply append `-Wa,-F` to your `afl-cc` (e.g., `afl-gcc`, `afl-clang`) compiler flags and compile as usual.
 Example:
 ```
 ./configure --disable-shared CC=afl-clang CXX=afl-clang++ CFLAGS="-g -O2 -no-pie -Wa,F" CXXFLAGS="-g -O2 -no-pie -Wa,-F"
 make all